keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### S3 Multipart Upload:
 - Multipart upload allows you to upload a single object as a set of parts.
 Each part is a contiguous portion of the object's data.
 You can upload these object parts independently and in any order.
+- Multipart uploads are recommended for files over 100 MB and is *the only way* to upload files over 5 GB.
+It achieves functionality by uploading your data in parallel to boost efficiency.
 - If transmission of any part fails, you can retransmit that part without affecting other parts.
 After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object.
 - Possible reasons for why you would want to use Multipart upload:
   - Multipart upload delivers the ability to begin an upload before you know the final object size.